dharmeshkakadia/jezifm.github.io/_posts/2016-05-17-hosting-dataset.markdown

 The only take away here is that you wiill be creating one repository for every dataset, which can make your repository cluttered.

-Next option is dropbox,
+Next option is dropbox, hosting in dropbox is very easy.

-This post is incomplete (can't access dropbox)
+1. Create an account
+2. Upload dataset to public folder
+3. Copy Link

+Thats it for now.
+I don't see any reason yet not to use dropbox.